 Cost: EU 6 entrance fee.

 14 Basilica di Santa Maria della Salute.
-This handsome but humble Roman catholic church was built over a fifty year period to celebrate the end of the plague.
+This handsome but humble Roman Catholic church was built over a fifty year period to celebrate the end of the plague.
 Located right on the Grand Canal, it is a relatively quiet, beautiful spot to contemplate the city, especially during a relaxed sunset.

-15. Indulge in gelato, have an Italian breakfast of cornetto and cappucino and dine at a rustic, family-owned trattoria.
+15. Indulge in gelato, have an Italian breakfast of cornetto and cappuccino and dine at a rustic, family-owned trattoria.
 Above all else, leave your troubles behind and get lost in the magical island that is like no other place on earth, creating your own list of things to do in Venice Italy!

 Looking for more travel ideas + tips?